 | Recommended when | Strong custom requirements | Building standard agents |

 Section titled “1.
 LangGraph”LangGraph is a graph-based agent framework developed as part of the LangChain ecosystem.
-Processing steps are defined as “nodes” and transition conditions as “edges,” expressing agent flow as a directed graph (DAG).
+Its official documentation describes it as a foundation for long-running, stateful agents.[1]

 # Python - Minimal LangGraph example (conceptual)